100+ Offline Activities to Reduce Screen Time

 Ages 4+

 Gardening is often overlooked when your family is trying to decide on a fun, educational hobby.
-However, PBS urges parents to consider getting their hands dirty when teaching children science and math.
+PBS urges parents to consider getting their hands dirty when teaching children science and math.
 Measuring out the soil and water gives your kids a better understanding of arithmetic, while learning about the lifecycle of a plant can improve your child’s biology grade.
 You can also use gardening to encourage healthy eating habits!
 Grow simple plants–like garlic or spinach–and use the ingredients to cook a nutritious meal.
 Your kids will be proud to showcase their hard work on the dinner table!

 Our recommendations: